cornelius-tyranade/dcp-mukbang/README.md

 ### **[53] Maximum Subarray** ✅
 Given an integer array nums, find the subarray with the largest sum, and return its sum.
 The O(N) solution is called Kadane's Algorithm.

+### **[169] Majority Element** ✅
+Given an array nums of size n, return the majority element.
+The majority element is the element that appears more than ⌊n / 2⌋ times.
+You may assume that the majority element always exists in the array.

 ### **[217] Contains Duplicate** ✅
 Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.